 If the SSA determines that there is even one type of job that you can do despite your restrictions, however, it can deny your claim (as long sufficient numbers of that job exist nationally or locally).
 For more information, see our article on how the SSA decides which jobs you can do.

 Consider asking your treating physician to prepare an RFC for you.
 The RFC from your doctor must be detailed and reflect his or her opinion about your ability to work due to your pain.
 Statements by your doctor about what you can and cannot do can carry a lot of weight with the SSA, if they are backed up by evidence.
 We have a free RFC form you can download and give to your doctor for this purpose.

 Sciatica can cause debilitating pain, and the SSA will consider the effects of chronic pain on a person's ability to work.
 However, because pain is subjective and difficult to document with objective evidence, it is important that your medical records provide consistent descriptions of the pain and discuss the efforts you've made to treat your pain.

 When considering a claim based in part on chronic pain, the SSA looks at the following factors:

-You should provide the SSA with a detailed description of how your pain affects your daily life; you can use the SSA's Activities of Daily Living (ADL) form to report this.
+You should provide the SSA with a detailed description of how your pain affects your daily life; you can use the SSA's Activities of Daily Living (ADL) form to report this (officially, this is SSA-3373, Adult Function Report).
 Make sure to be as detailed as possible and describe any assistance you get from others (such as help with grocery shopping, driving, or housekeeping).
 For more information, see our article on the ADL questionnaire for Social Security.